-From Tim on March 24th, 2009 in Bathroom Remodel
+From Engineering on March 24, 2009 in Bathroom Remodel

 - Diapers.
 Believe it or not some people will try to flush diapers.
 Most main pipes are only four inches wide.
 Disposing of cloth, plastic, or biodegradable diapers in the toilet should never be done.